Hybrid divide-and-conquer approach for tree search algorithms: Hybrid divide-and-conquer for backtracking algorithms

-We identified two subroutines as the bottleneck for a space-efficient realization of the quantum walk operator.
-The first is the construction of a unitary which takes a vertex specification on input (and an appropriate amount of ancillas initialized in a fiducial state), and produces (the same vertex, due to reversibility), and its children.
-The second subroutine is the same as in the Grover-based case: we need means of detecting whether a vertex satisfies the predicate $P$ in whichever representation it is given.
 In principle, the subroutines which detect whether a vertex is satisfying in some representation may be very different than subroutines which generate children specifications.
 However, in every case we discuss in this paper, the detection of satisfying vertices given in the branching representation will be implemented by essentially sequentially going through the entire path, in an appropriate representation.
 For this reason, the methods that we present for Grover-based search in the branching representation can readily be used for backtracking-based search.
 We note that the sizes of the natural, and the branching representation constitute two main parameters, \emph{effective size measures}, associated with a problem instance, which determine the quantum space and time complexities.

-Except for the near-trivial example in Section~\ref{sub:seth}, where search in the natural space is possible, and in Section~\ref{sub:ppsz} where we establish more involved trade-offs, we will provide particularly efficient schemes in terms of time complexity.
-These achieve \emph{linear space complexities} in the size of either the natural representation size or in terms of the branching representation sizes \emph{for all the routines discussed above}.
+In the present work, we design time-efficient schemes which achieve \emph{linear space complexities} in the size of either the natural representation size or in terms of the branching representation sizes \emph{for all the routines discussed above}.
 Also they can be applied both in the Grover-based and backtracking cases.
 Additional sub-linear space contributions are effectively negligible: since we assume quantum computers that are proportional the instance size, so $\kappa n$, so we can simply sacrifice any arbitrary sized fraction $\epsilon n$ of $\kappa n$ (so decreasing $\kappa$ by an arbitrarily small $\epsilon$) for all sub-linear space requirements.

 With a full understanding of what parameters of the sub-instances influence space and query complexities of the quantum algorithms we consider, we can now focus on the overall tree decomposition, and identify settings where it all can be made to provide simple criteria for quantifiable speed-ups.
-These we will then exemplify in later sections.